Tokyo 2020 chiefs fire opening ceremony director over Holocaust joke | DW | 22.07.2021

-Tokyo 2020 President Seiko Hashimoto says Kentaro Kobayashi was dismissed after reports emerged over a past joke about the Holocaust.
+Tokyo Olympics President Seiko Hashimoto said Kentaro Kobayashi was dismissed over a past joke about the Holocaust.
 The move comes just one day before the show.

-Olympic organizers on Thursday dismissed the opening ceremony director, Kentaro Kobayashi, following reports about his past remarks about the Holocaust.
+Olympic organizers on Thursday dismissed the opening ceremony director, Kentaro Kobayashi, following reports of his past remarks about the Holocaust.

-Kobayashi, a former comedian, had reportedly made a joke about the Holocaust in a 1998 comedy show.
+Kobayashi, a former comedian, had made a joke about the Holocaust in a 1998 comedy show.

 "It came to light that during a past performance, [he] used language that mocked a tragic fact of history," Tokyo 2020 Olympic chief Seiko Hashimoto told reporters.